Potato-git13/kosmos/README.md

 ## Customizing

-To add aliases and set environment variables, there are built-in functions for that.
+There are built-in functions to add aliases and set environment variables.
 Example:

 ```
 alias ls "ls ---color"